 In this section, we provide a general framework to construct IrMOA which represents a natural tool to generate genuinely multipartite entangled states for heterogeneous systems with an arbitrary number of parties.
-In a previous work [36] we used the fact that real Hadamard matrices allow one to construct $IrOA(r, 2^N, 2)$ for N > 5 and suitable values of r.
-From such arrangements we were able to generate 2-uniform states for N > 5 gubits systems.
+In the previous work [36] we used the fact that real Hadamard matrices allow one to construct $IrOA(r, 2^N, 2)$ for N > 5 and suitable values of r.
+From such arrangements we were able to generate 2-uniform states for N > 5 qubits systems.
 Here, we generalize this result to IrMOA by considering the combinatorial notion of difference schemes [39, 48, 49].
-A difference scheme D(s, N, d) is an arrangement having s rows, N columns and d different symbols such that the difference $(\mod d)$ between every pair of rows contains the d symbols equally often.
+A difference scheme D(s, N, d) is an arrangement having s rows, N columns and d different symbols such that the difference between every pair of rows, with respect to operations in the Galois field GF(d), contains the d symbols equally often.
 Thus, there arises the following method to obtain IrMOA of strength one from difference schemes.

 CONSTRUCTION 1.
-If a difference scheme D(s, N, d) exists then the $IrMOA(ds, d^N p_1^1 \dots p_m^1, 1)$ exists, where p_1, \dots, p_m are the m distinct prime factors of ds.
+If a difference scheme D(s, N, d) exists then the $IrMOA(ds, d^N p_1^1 \dots p_m^1, 1)$ exists, where $p_1, \dots, p_m$ are the m distinct prime factors of ds.

-The construction of the IrMOA is simple.
-From the difference scheme D(s, N, d) we consider the following juxtaposition
+The construction of the IrMOA consists in two steps.
+First, we consider the difference scheme D(s, N, d) and the following juxtaposition: